PlayeRom/flightgear-addon-which-runway/README.md

     **These settings do not affect the selection of runways**, but only affect the information about whether the wind is considered headwind, crosswind, or tailwind.

+Settings are saved to the FlightGear `$FG_HOME/autosave_{version}.xml` file.
+This saving only occurs when you properly close FlightGear via the "File" -> "Exit" menu.

 ![alt Default Settings](docs/img/settings.png "Default Settings")

 ## Development